Park and Ride in Virginia

 There are several ways to complete your commute.

 Use your mouse to click on the map droplet and open the information box for your lot to find information on transit service.

 Information is also provided regarding bike parking accommodations (racks or lockers).

 The Virginia Department of Transportation (VDOT) tries to stay abreast of the status and capacity of the P&R lots, but we can always use your help.

 If you need to find a different lot because the one you use is full, use one of the search functions.
 If you have information to share about the lot you use, contact Olivia.Mobayed@VDOT.Virginia.gov or 804-786-3092.

 If you need to report an issue, email Olivia.Mobayed@VDOT.Virginia.gov.

 VDOT completed a Park and Ride Lot Inventory and Usage Study in early 2013.

-As part of the study, VDOT updated the inventory of existing P and R lots, defined a methodology for determining additional P and R needs, and then identified where new or expanded lots should be located.
+As part of the study, VDOT updated the inventory of existing P&R lots, defined a methodology for determining additional P&R needs, and then identified where new or expanded lots should be located.

 Further analysis is being conducted to determine exact locations, cost estimates and potential funding sources for future lots.